kinecosystem/agora/docs/sdk.md

 }
 ```

-Apps with registered (TODO: hyperlink) app indexes should initialize the client with their index:
+Apps with registered app indexes (see [here](https://docs.kin.org/app-registration)) should initialize the client with their index:

 ```go
 package main